-Inspiration of the week Per Friberg
+This Week's Inspiration Per Friberg

 Social sustainability is often mentioned as a soft issue.
 How can you link it to your business strategy and competitiveness?